 Tip: Choose your range of motion—go lower if you can, but stay higher if your knee pain kicks in.
-The key is to sit back as you squat and keep all your weight in your heels!
+The key is to sit back as you squat, keep legs hip width apart, and focus your weight in your heels!

 2. Reverse Your Lunges

 Another essential move for toned legs, lunges work not only your leg muscles but, when done properly, they also help you fire up your glutes.
 The lunge that tends to hit your knees hardest is the forward lunge.
 So…